wwrinkle/MyLilyPondSetup/README.md

 ## Willie's LilyPond Setup

+Big ups to [LilyPond](https://lilypond.org/), it's a lot of fun to play with.

+---

 This repo serves to demonstrate how I extend LilyPond to create and style Lead Sheets.

 Shared styling and logic are found in `/templates`.